JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/implicit_grant.md

 // Redirect user to uri via your favorite web-server
 ```

-When the user is redirected to the generated uri, he will have to login with his spotify account and confirm, that your application wants to access his user data.
-Once confirmed, he will be redirect to `http://localhost:5000` and the fragment identifier (`#` part of URI) will contain an access token.
+When the user is redirected to the generated uri, they will have to login with their Spotify account and confirm that your application wants to access their user data.
+Once confirmed, they will be redirected to `http://localhost:5000` and the fragment identifier (`#` part of URI) will contain an access token.

 :::warning
 Note, this parameter is not sent to the server!
 You need JavaScript to access it.